cute-spring/my61/README.md

 # Copilot-Powered Productivity VS Code Extension

-A modular, extensible productivity extension for VS Code, powered by Copilot/LLM APIs.
+A modular, extensible productivity extens### How to Use

+1. **Start a New 4. **View and Interact with the Diagram**
+   - The right panel displays the generated UML diagram as SVG.
+   - Use the zoom controls (+, −, ⌂) or keyboard shortcuts (Ctrl+Plus/Minus/0) to zoom and reset.
+   - Pan the diagram by dragging or using scrollbars if zoomed in.

+5. **Iterate and Refine**
+   - Edit any previous user message by clicking the ✏️ button, then resend to update the diagram.
+   - Click on any bot message to preview the corresponding diagram version.

+6. **Save and Load Sessions**
+   - Save the chat session for future editing or collaboration.
+   - Import a previous session to continue work.

+7. **Session Management**
+   - Use "Clear Chat" to start over.
+   - Use "Import" to load a previous session or "Save" to archive your current work.en the UML Chat Designer from the VS Code command palette or sidebar.
+   - In the enhanced left panel, type your system/process description or requirement in natural language.
+   - **New**: Enjoy the expanded input area (300px height) with auto-resize functionality for comfortable long-text entry.

+2. **Enhanced Input Experience**
+   - **Character Counter**: Monitor your input length with color-coded feedback (gray/yellow/red based on length).
+   - **Clear Button**: Quickly clear input with the convenient clear button (appears when text is present).
+   - **Auto-Resize**: Input area automatically expands as you type, up to 300px height.
+   - **Improved Styling**: Modern design with better focus states and visual feedback.

+3. **Select Diagram Type (Optional)**
+   - Use the "Diagram Type" dropdown to specify the UML diagram you want (e.g., Class Diagram).
+   - Leave it as "Auto-detect" if you're unsure; the tool will choose the best type.

+4. **Send Your Requirement**
+   - Click "Send" or press Enter.
+   - The Copilot LLM will reply with an explanation, the detected diagram type, and the PlantUML code.de, powered by Copilot/LLM APIs.
 Includes tools for Email Refinement, English/Chinese Translation, and Jira Description Refinement.

 ## Features

 ### Core Productivity Tools

 - **🎯 Refine Email**: Select email text, get a professional rewrite and subject suggestions.
-Diff/split view, quick pick for subject lines, accept/refine/copy options.
+Enhanced with prominent action buttons, quick actions bar, and improved UI with copy/refine options.
 - **🌏 Translate Text**: English ↔ Chinese (Simplified/Traditional, auto-detect).
 Popup/quick pick for output, configurable default, copy/replace/insert options.
 - **📋 Refine Jira**: Select Jira description, get a structured, concise version.
 Side-by-side diff, accept/refine/copy options.
-- **📊 Preview UML**: Generate PlantUML diagrams from selected text with live preview.
+- **📊 Preview UML**: Generate PlantUML diagrams from selected text with live preview and automatic layout engine configuration.
 - **🤖 UML Designer**: AI-powered, chat-driven tool for creating and refining UML diagrams through natural language conversation.
+Features enhanced input experience with expanded text area, character counter, and improved keyboard shortcuts.

 ### Additional Features

 - **Settings Management**: Configure API key, translation defaults, feature toggles, and PlantUML settings.
 - **Usage Analytics**: Track feature usage with privacy-focused local analytics and optional export.
 - **Extensible Framework**: Add new tools by implementing a simple interface and registering with ToolManager.
+- **Auto-Configuration**: Automatic PlantUML layout engine detection and configuration for zero-setup experience.
+- **Enhanced UI/UX**: Improved input controls, visual feedback, and user interaction patterns across all tools.

 ## UML Chat Designer

 The UML Chat Designer is an AI-powered, chat-driven tool for generating and refining UML diagrams directly in VS Code.
 Describe your requirements in natural language, and the tool will generate PlantUML code and a live diagram preview.

+**Latest Enhancements:**
+- **Expanded Input Experience**: Enhanced input textarea with 300px max height (2.5x larger), auto-resize functionality, and improved visual design
+- **Smart Input Features**: Real-time character counter with color-coded feedback, clear input button, and enhanced keyboard shortcuts
+- **Better User Interface**: Modern styling with focus states, smooth transitions, and improved readability

+### Key Features
+- Iterative design through natural language conversation
-Supports iterative design, diagram type selection, chat history, and more.
+- Automatic diagram type detection and selection
+- Chat history with message editing capabilities
+- Session save/load functionality
+- Live diagram preview with zoom and pan controls

 ### Prerequisites